EvolutionX-10/discordbot/README.md

 - Valid Autocompletions in your IDE for commands and listeners
 - Colorful and detailed logging
 - Paginator Class for easy pagination using embeds, buttons, and select menus!
+- Resolver Class for easy resolving of multi mentions in chat input commands

 ## Before you begin